openstack/project-team-guide/doc/source/open-community.rst

 * Triaging bugs (on Launchpad_ or StoryBoard_) at least weekly.
 * Responding to project queries on the various mailing lists.
 * Working in-channel on IRC to answer questions.
-* Looking weekly at ask.openstack.org_ for open queries related to your project.

 Planet OpenStack